List of Tales of Arcadia characters: Morgana le Fay

-The secondary antagonist of Trollhunters who goes by numerous aliases that include Baba Yaga, Wizards: Tales of Arcadia revealing she was an apprentice of Merlin who blamed herself for the war between humans and trolls when Guinevere died and Arthur's xenophobia towards the supernatural worsened.
+The overarching antagonist of Trollhunters who goes by numerous aliases that include Baba Yaga, Wizards: Tales of Arcadia revealing she was an apprentice of Merlin who blamed herself for the war between humans and trolls when Guinevere died and Arthur's xenophobia towards the supernatural worsened.
 It came to a head when Morgana fell to her death while in shock over Arthur cutting her hand in a moment of rage, resurrected by the Arcane Order to aid the Gum Gums as their liaison.
 But Morgana succumbs her to hatred when Belloc killed Arthur in front of her when they were about to reconcile, resulting in her being sealed away by Merlin at the cost of his magic.
 During the events of Trollhunters, Morgana gives her champion Angor Rot use of her staff before it ends up with Claire Nuñez, who uses it to banish her to the realm of the shadows.
 A despondent Morgana returns in Wizards when the Arcane Order bring her back at the behest of Arthur, whom she eventually realized is beyond redemption as she sacrificed herself to kill the Green Knight and peacefully departs with Merlin into the afterlife.